GJCoke/Async-FastAPI-MultiDB/README-EN.md

   - Dynamic database scheduling (similar to `django-celery-beat` but framework-agnostic)
   - Native async task support (`async def`)
   - Better type hinting in IDEs for improved development experience
+- **Authentication & Authorization powered by JWT + Redis + RSA ([Details](#Auth-Module-Overview)):**
+  - Uses JWT to distinguish between Access and Refresh Tokens
+  - Passwords are encrypted using RSA for secure transmission
+  - Fully type-annotated dependencies with FastAPI for easy reuse and extensibility

-🚧 This project is under active development.
+> 🚧 This project is under active development.
 Feel free to follow, star the repo, or contribute via issues and PRs.

 ## Installation